Cost-sharing reductions is a form of financial assistance available to Marketplace enrollees.

 The insurance company might provide a Silver plan for people with incomes between 201 - 250 % of the FPL, one for those with incomes between 151 – 200 % of the FPL, and one for those with incomes between 100 – 150 % of the FPL.

 ♦ If your household income exceeds 250% of FPL (see table below), you will not qualify for cost-sharing reductions.
 You may still qualify for premium tax credits.
-Premium tax credits are available for incomes up to 400% of FPL.
+Through 2025, premium tax credits will be available for incomes greater than 400% of FPL.

 |# in Household||100% FPL||150% FPL||200% FPL||250% FPL|